Listed buildings in Rostherne

-Rostherne is a civil parish in Cheshire East, England.
-It contains nine buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Rostherne is a former civil parish in Cheshire East, England.
+It contained nine buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, one is listed at Grade I, the highest grade, and the others are at Grade II.
-Apart from the settlement of Rostherne, the parish is rural.
+Apart from the settlement of Rostherne, the parish was rural.
 The listed buildings consist of houses and cottages, a lodge, and a church with a tomb and sundial in the churchyard.